 - Butter a 9"x5" loaf pan and then dust with flour (I used dark non-stick pan)

-- In a medium bowl, stir together the flour, baking soda, cinnamon, and salt.
+- In a medium bowl, stir together 1 ¼ cup flour,1 teaspoon baking soda, ¼ teaspoon cinnamon, and ½ teaspoon salt.

-- In the bowl of a stand mixer, mix the sugars, eggs, coconut oil, mashed bananas for about 3 minutes on medium speed to fully incorporate and smooth as much as possible.
-Turn mixer to low and add grated zucchini, grated carrots, sour cream (or yogurt), and vanilla.
+- In the bowl of a stand mixer, mix ½ cup brown sugar, ½ cup granulated sugar, 2 eggs, ½ cup coconut oil, 1 cup mashed bananas for about 3 minutes on medium speed to fully incorporate and smooth as much as possible.
+Turn mixer to low and add 1 cup grated zucchini, 1 cup grated carrots, ¼ cup sour cream (or yogurt), and 2 teaspoons vanilla.

 - Fold in flour mixture and just mix until combined.
-Using a rubber spoon, add the walnuts and scrape down the pan.
+Using a rubber spoon, add ½ cup walnuts and scrape down the pan.

 - Pour the batter into prepared pan.